 - Proof of residency: You will need one document that proves your residency, like a voter registration card, a North Carolina vehicle registration, or correspondence from the Social Security Administration.

 - Proof of age and identity: You will need two documents that prove your age and identity.
 One of those documents must be a Social Security card or documentation issued by the U.S. government indicating legal presence.
 If you are not eligible for a Social Security card, you must provide documentation issued by the U.S. government indicating your legal presence in this country.
-The other document can be your driver's license from another state, your birth certificate, or any of the documents listed here.
+The other document can be your driver's license from another state or your birth certificate.

 - Proof of liability insurance: You will need one document that proves that you have liability insurance.
 Most people provide their insurance card or policy for this.

 - When applying for your driver's license you will be also asked about organ donation, voter registration, and selective service registration.

 Everyone must take four tests to get a new driver's license in North Carolina.
 They are: